-Trekking backpack trips require packing contents for your weekend camping trip, where to go, and how to prepare.
+Camping backpack trips require info like what essentials to pack, where to go and how to prepare.
 That may seem overwhelming.
-You may want to give it a try but not knowing how to get it all together, you might forego the thought.
+You may want to give it a try, but not knowing how to get it all together might seem like a daunting task.
 Are you worried you won’t pack the right things in your hiking bag and be stuck in the wild without something crucial?
-Are you afraid of nature?
-What exactly is keeping you from enjoying the Great Outdoors overnight?
-Here are some ideas and pointers to consider that will alleviate your anxiety allowing you to simply kick back and get your zen on.
+Why not enjoy the Great Outdoors overnight instead of just for the day?
+Here are some ideas and pointers to consider that will alleviate your anxiety allowing you to simply hike on and get your zen going.

 Trekking Backpack Selection Is Crucial